Find synonyms Find exact match

 Duration of therapy — The recommended duration of initial antibiotic therapy for non-severe C. difficile diarrhea is 10 to 14 days .
-Patients with an underlying infection requiring prolonged duration of antibiotics should continue CDI treatment throughout the antibiotic course plus an additional week after its completion .
+Patients with an underlying infection requiring prolonged duration of antibiotics are at increased risk for recurrence .
+Therefore it may be reasonable to continue CDI treatment throughout the antibiotic course plus an additional week after its completion.

 Repeat stool assays are NOT warranted during or following treatment in patients who are recovering or are symptom free.
 Up to 50 percent of patients have positive stool assays for as long as six weeks after the completion of therapy [27,28].

 Recurrent disease — Recurrence is defined by complete abatement of CDI symptoms while on appropriate therapy, followed by subsequent reappearance of diarrhea and other symptoms after treatment has been stopped.
 Recurrence should be distinguished from persistent diarrhea without resolution during initial therapy, which should prompt an evaluation for other causes.
 In the absence of an alternative diagnosis, such patients should be considered to have refractory illness.

 Recurrent CDI can result from reinfection with the same or a different strain of C. difficile [29-31].
 Studies using molecular methods have shown that up to one-half of recurrent episodes are reinfections rather than relapses of infection with the original strain [32,33].